PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 copy-on-write preflight: a no-op returns the borrowed input, which is safe because the following channel-first normalizer creates its own deep copy before mutation.
 A proven expansion still clones before modifying any graph state.
+The exporter imports only the two ordered rewrite entry points, so control-flow canonicalization can be validated with synthetic ModelIR without importing Torch.
 The exporter architecture gate detects attribute assignments through the AST, so alternate local names cannot silently reintroduce complete operator-list replacement.